Oulu-IMEDS/solt/README.md

 ## Benchmark

-We propose a fair benchmark based on the refactored version of the one proposed by albumentations team, but here, we also convert the results into a PyTorch tensor and do the ImageNet normalization.
+We propose a fair benchmark based on the refactored version of the one proposed by albumentations team.
+Still, here, we also convert the results into a PyTorch tensor and do the ImageNet normalization.
 The following numbers support a realistic and honest comparison between the libraries (number of images per second, the higher - the better):